jessedobbelaere/fork-cms-module-compression/README.md

 [ ![Image](http://i.imgur.com/pWGrfmem.png "Statistics") ](http://i.imgur.com/pWGrfme.png)

 I did the test with 3 images (3264x2448 resolution) taken from my camera.
 I uploaded and inserted the photos on a Fork CMS page and used the compression module.
-I went from 8.2MB to 1.5MB for the three images together!
+The images total size went from 8.2MB to 1.5MB!

 ## Installation

+1. Install the [Tinify API client for PHP](https://github.com/tinify/tinify-php) php package: `composer require tinify/tinify`
 1. Upload the `/src/Backend/Modules/Compression` folder to your `/src/Backend/Modules` folder.
 3. Browse to your Fork CMS backend.
 4. Go to `Settings > Modules`.
-Click on the install button next to the Comprossion module in the uninstalled list.
+Click on the install button next to the Compression module.
-5. Go to `Settings > Modules > Compression` to use it.
+5. Go to `Settings > Modules > Compression` to start using it.

 ## How to use it